Subbu-chowdary/Task-manager-blockchain/README.md

-Below is the updated README.md in Markdown format, tailored for your Blockchain Task Manager project.
-It includes the live demo link (https://task-manager-blockchain-psi.vercel.app/), GitHub repository link (https://github.com/Subbu-chowdary/Task-manager-blockchain), and detailed setup, deployment, and testing instructions.
-The content reflects your use of the SepoliaETH testnet, transactions visible on Sepolia Etherscan, and the specific features of your project (e.g., Tailwind CSS, drag-and-drop persistence with localStorage, etc.).

-Updated README.md
-markdown

-Collapse

-Wrap

-Copy
 # Blockchain Task Manager

 A decentralized task manager application built on the Ethereum blockchain (Sepolia testnet) using Solidity and React.
 This DApp allows users to manage tasks (create, update, delete, and reorder via drag-and-drop) with a responsive UI, dark mode support, and wallet-based authentication via MetaMask.